 It is only when we place the book of Ecclesiastes in its Proper context that we will understand it.
-Genesis tells us the words of God to Adam which pivots mankind into its present state:
+We must first therefore look at why the world is in its present state and life appears to have little real meaning.
+Genesis tells us the words of God to Adam when he sinned in the Garden of Eden which explains why mankind is in its present state: